uwejacobs/owm-weather/readme.txt

 == For developers ==
 Templating system: The main advantage is that you can create a completely personalized weather without changing the core of the plugin.
 In addition, your changes will not be overwritten at each plugin update.

-* Go to WP OWM Weather template directory: http://yoursite.com/wp-content/plugins/wp-owm-weather/template/
+* Go to OWM Weather template directory: http://yoursite.com/wp-content/plugins/owm-weather/template/
 * Copy content-wpowmweather-custom1.php and content-wpowmweather-custom2.php files.
 * Go to your theme directory: http://yoursite.com/wp-content/themes/yourtheme/
 * Create a new folder called wp-owm-weather (the spelling is important).